 Sit about 12″ to 24″ from the lamp.
 Move the lamp or your body slightly during the lamp session to avoid burning yourself.
 Allow the area to become as hot as one can comfortably tolerate.
 If the lamp is fixed, move the body slightly.
 Keeping the lamp on one spot for more than a few minutes causes a slight reddening of the skin that is not harmful and will go away.

-Use the lamp five to sixty minutes per session, one to six times per day.
+Use the infrared bulb five to sixty minutes per session.
+You can use it one to six times per day (for acute issues).
 If you are using it on your head (ears, sinuses, etc.), use it no more than 10 minutes at a time.

 - Do not use the lamp on any area of the head for more than 5-10 minutes in one session.
 The brain should not be heated, though short bouts of infrared therapy are okay.

 - If using on the head, sessions should be at least two hours apart.

 - Always close your eyes and don’t look at the bulb if you shine it at your head area.

 - Do not keep the lamp on one spot if you feel a burning sensation.